ispamm/TRIANGLE/README.md

 VAST-27M DATASET could be downloaded following the official [repo](https://github.com/TXH-mercury/VAST)

 We used a subset of VAST-27M for the pretraining phase of TRIANGLE.
-This is the annotation file used [here](https://drive.google.com/file/d/1EESXH_sAx-mFMqbmIhr54Bnm4wkRsXLg/view?usp=drive_link)
+Will be available after publication to preserve anonimity.

 ## Finetune  Model on the 150k subset of VAST27M
 Download annotations150k.json file subset.